angrybacon/doomsday-wiki/markdown/articles/2020/03/21/the-mindkiller.md

 deck our opponent is playing, but rather what they can do about what we're doing.
 Adding this to the fact that we only have 4-5 real sideboard slots leads me to the conclusion that its better to think in broad categories of matchups rather than a per-deck basis.
-As such, we'll go over srategies for each of 4 categories.
+As such, we'll go over strategies for each of 4 categories.

 ### Delver / Daze Decks